-23 UK Government, "Huawei to be removed from UK 5G networks by 2027", 14 July 2020, billion (€2.56 billion) worth of Mandatory Provident Fund (MPF) pension savings from overseas Hong Kongers, cut ties with Huawei after deeming it "too high-risk."2425 Usually, an individual who permanently leaves Hong Kong is entitled to withdraw their MPF savings, a required retirement savings scheme for Hong Kongers in which most employers and their employees contribute monthly.
+21 The Guardian, "May to ban Huawei from providing 'core' parts of the UK 5G network", 24 April 2019, billion (€2.56 billion) worth of Mandatory Provident Fund (MPF) pension savings from overseas Hong Kongers, cut ties with Huawei after deeming it "too high-risk."
+Usually, an individual who permanently leaves Hong Kong is entitled to withdraw their MPF savings, a required retirement savings scheme for Hong Kongers in which most employers and their employees contribute monthly.
 MPF is overseen by approved financial institutions, including HSBC and Standard Chartered.
 However, these institutions continue to reject MPF early withdrawal claims based on a retaliatory, unilateral declaration from the Chinese Ministry of Foreign Affairs which no longer recognises the British National (Overseas) passport as a valid document to allow Hong Kongers to access their MPF.26 That HSBC and Standard Chartered, usually so quiescent in Chinese policy matters, would risk angering Beijing by cutting ties with Huawei, speaks to the seriousness of the national security risks involved.